 • “He takes ownership of his responsibilities”. (also read: Don’t Assume They Own it!)

-These candidates’ sub-contractor references will often tell us that they know how to drive a project schedule and sequence the scheduled trades, and that they also provide the necessary project updates and parameters.
+These candidates’ sub-contractor references often tell us they know how to drive a project schedule, sequence the scheduled trades, and provide the necessary project updates and parameters.

-Their executive references will verify that they are proficient in all the appropriate technological platforms (such as Procore, PlanGrid, BuilderTREND, etc.).
-More importantly, these references will verify that the candidates communicate respectfully with everyone, recognizing both the importance of the project at hand as well as the importance and dignity of each person on the team.
+Their executive references will verify they are proficient in all the appropriate technological platforms (such as Procore, PlanGrid, Buildertrend, etc.).
+More importantly, these references will verify that the candidates communicate respectfully with everyone, recognizing the importance of the project and dignity of each person on the team.

-The best superintendents tend to be extremely healthy, in part because they are constantly walking about the jobsite and engaging with others around them.
-They have no time for a cigarette break, and they will often use their meal time to catch-up with their administrative teammates.
-When they are not on an active jobsite, they designate someone to cover for them, and seek regular updates if they are absent for any significant length of time.
+The best superintendents tend to be extremely healthy, partly because they constantly walk about the jobsite and engage with others around them.
+They have no time for a cigarette break and often use their mealtime to catch up with their administrative teammates.
+When they are not on an active jobsite, they designate someone to cover for them and seek regular updates if they are absent for any significant time.

-In the course of my twenty-five years of staffing, I have found it is common to interview a seventy-year-old Superintendent with a physical fitness superior to that of many fifty-year-olds.
-They love their jobs, and even after retirement, many of them are involved with hobbies that permit them to continue building and creating.
+In my twenty-five years of career placement, I have found it common to interview a seventy-year-old superintendent with a physical fitness superior to that of many fifty-year-olds.
+They love their jobs, and even after retirement, many are involved with hobbies that permit them to continue building and creating.

-The “A”-rated Superintendent is also aware of the work environment with which he best fits.
-He understands the importance of safety, and so will want to work for executives who value it as well.
-He understands the importance of sub-contractor relationships, and will therefore seek out employers who structure contracts properly.
+The “A”-rated superintendent is also aware of the work environment with which he best fits.
+He understands the importance of safety and will want to work for executives who value it too.
+He understands the importance of sub-contractor relationships and will therefore seek out employers who structure contracts properly.

-Whilst these managers will doubtlessly be wise to an inadequate support staff, they also are typically the first ones to offer to mentor a less-experienced professional.
-They are loyal and complete a project to which they are committed even if the employer is not the best fit, because they realize the importance of adhering to what they said they would do.
+While these managers will doubtlessly be wise to inadequate support staff, they also are typically the first ones to offer to mentor a less-experienced professional.
+They are loyal and complete a project to which they are committed, even if the employer is not the best fit, because they realize the importance of adhering to what they said they would do.

-These general qualities are then combined with the individual’s specific flexibilities and qualifications in order to determine which job and compensation opportunities are available to him.
+These general qualities are then combined with the individual’s specific flexibilities and qualifications to determine which job and compensation opportunities are available to him.
 It certainly helps if the candidate is willing to travel, relocate, or work night shifts as needed.
-Other factors include experience leading large teams on sophisticated projects, as well as the ability to assist in preconstruction between projects.
+Other factors include experience leading large teams on sophisticated projects and the ability to assist in preconstruction between projects.

-Next week, we will be addressing the qualifications necessary Field Operations Managers and Company General Superintendents.
+Next week, we will address the qualifications necessary for field operations managers and company general superintendents

 Suzanne Breistol